big-meel/gfn-library/README.md

 4. `cd` into repo directory
 5. Set up postgresql
 6. Run `bundle install`
+7. Remember to configure your `database.yml` to work with postgresql

 ## Get list of games locally:
 After ensuring database is set up, in the app directory run `rake games:create_files`.